-The Scheme completed Monthly Customer Satisfaction Surveys during the year with active and deferred pension members, and Scheme employer organisations.
+The Scheme completed Monthly Customer Satisfaction Surveys (CSAT) during the year with active and deferred pension members, and Scheme employer organisations.
 The surveys were answered on a scale of 1 to 10 where 1 is not at all satisfied and 10 is completely satisfied.

-The Monthly Customer Satisfaction Survey is one of the ways in which the business gathers customer feedback.
-It provides both scheme members and employers with the opportunity to provide insight on our key responsibilities as a business and provide feedback on their thoughts, feelings, and opinions on the service that they receive.
+The CSAT is one of the ways in which the business gathers customer feedback.
+It provides both Scheme members and employers with the opportunity to provide insight on our key responsibilities as a business and provide feedback on their experience of the service that they receive.
 The key question on the survey that we ask is for the overall satisfaction with all aspects of the service provided by NHS Pensions.
-This allows us to calculate the Net Promotor Score (NPS) - overall satisfaction with the service.
+This allows us to calculate the CSAT score - which shows us the overall satisfaction with the service.

-The member and employer surveys are maintained on a rolling monthly basis.
-This allows us to act on any feedback received in a timely manner.
+The member surveys are maintained on a rolling monthly basis and from January 2024 the employer surveys became a quarterly rolling basis.
 We are using the feedback received to review and improve the service that we provide.
 Key themes and trends are identified, and possible improvements are considered.
 We have a central dashboard to capture all the survey results, and this also includes an action plan.